felixarntz/wprig-custom/README.md

 * Sitewide color configuration with the Customizer
 * Sitewide font configuration (including Google Fonts) with the Customizer
 * Sitewide toggling of whether specific post metadata and taxonomies are shown per post type with the Customizer
+* Toggling of whether front page header/footer is displayed with the Customizer
 * Sitewide modification of the footer info message with the Customizer
 * Infrastructure for conditionally displaying post-specific content (e.g. post header, post footer, post date, post author, post taxonomies)
 * Infrastructure for centrally managing the footer info message